BetsyPetering/Employee-Tracker/README.md

   * **role_id** - INT to hold reference to role employee has
   * **manager_id** - INT to hold reference to another employee that manager of the current employee.
 This field may be null if the employee has no manager

-Build a command-line application that at a minimum allows the user to:
+I built a command-line application that allows the user to:

   * Add departments, roles, employees